-After you have settled your debts and have completed your debt settlement program, you can then start rebuilding your credit to get your credit score back up.
+After you have settled your debts and completed your debt settlement program, you can start rebuilding your consumer credit to get your credit score back up.

-This will be the most crucial time for making better choices when it comes to managing your money so that you can start countering the negative effects made by your past debt problems.
+This will be the most crucial time for making better choices when it comes to money management so that you can start countering the negative effects made by your past debt problems.

 This means that you will need to start building your credit immediately.

 - Try to have no more debts or keep them to a minimum

 - Do not sign up for a new credit card or open a new account for at least 6 months

 - Make all your payments on time

 - Maintain your old accounts and keep them in good standing open